 Software is where you’ll spend the bulk of your time.
 So I would suggest you think about the type of projects you want to make and then match that to the software and then the hardware.

-CNC foam cutting is not as precise as CNC routing so you don’t need to spend a fortune of super-accurate hardware.
-I have printed out profiles of wings and fuselages sections and then overlaid the cut part on the drawing and to the naked eye, they line up perfectly.
+CNC foam cutting doesn’t not as precise as a CNC routing/milling machine so you don’t need to spend a fortune of super-accurate hardware.
+I have printed out profiles of wings and fuselages sections and then overlaid them on the foam cut part and to the naked eye, they line up perfectly.

 If you have any questions then feel free to contact me and I do my best to answer them.